It’s time to start planning your potager – your beautiful, practical and convenient kitchen garden!

 One book that I strongly recommend, if you are trying to design a kitchen garden – a potager – that is both beautiful and practical, is Gardening Like a Ninja.
 The author, Angela, is a friend of mine, and she has put together an amazing book about slipping edible plants into your landscape.
 The book is full colour and packed with gorgeous photographs and helpful charts.
 No matter how small the space or how much you need to make your garden look like landscaping, Angela will give you what you need.

 So are you ready?
-Whether you call it a potager or a kitchen garden, this practical, convenient and beautiful little garden will keep you in fresh food throughout the growing season!
+Start planning your potager or a kitchen garden, but whatever you call it, this practical, convenient and beautiful little garden will keep you in fresh food throughout the growing season!